 It makes sense, really.
-When we're stressed, we don’t get adequate sleep, we don't exercise as often as we should, and our diet can suffer.
-All of those factors can contribute to negative effects in not just in our health, but on our skin.
+When we're stressed, we may not get adequate sleep, we likely don't exercise as often as we should, and our diet may suffer.
+All of those factors may contribute to negative effects not just in our health, but on our skin.
 "Stress wrinkles are thought to occur as a result of chronic stress—typically psychological stress—and environmental stressors (toxins, pollutants, sun exposure)," says First.
 "The facial region is typically where they are more common."
 Both First and Friedman note that stress wrinkles are more prone to pop up in the forehead area and in between the eyebrows (also known as "worry-lines").

 Why Do We Get Stress Wrinkles?

-Stress can stem from work, relationships, finances, and even physical environment.
+Stress might stem from work, relationships, finances, and even our physical environment.
 But, what's the actual science behind it all?
-The short answer can be summed up into one word: telomeres.
-"Telomeres are the caps at the end of each strand of DNA that protect our chromosomes—think of it like the plastic covering at the end of a shoe lace," says Friedman.
+According to Friedman, the short answer can be summed up into one word: telomeres.
+"Telomeres are the caps at the end of each strand of DNA that protect our chromosomes—think of it like the plastic covering at the end of a shoelace," says Friedman.
 "When the telomeres shorten in length to a certain point, they can no longer replicate, and this will lead to the signs of aging."
 She goes on to note that individuals who suffer from mental disorders, depression, anxiety, or trauma may have shorter telomeres compared with individuals who don’t.
-Studies have been done linking shorter telomeres to chronic and psychological stress—thus making an individual more prone to wrinkles.
+Research has found that shorter telomeres are linked to psychological stress—thus, potentially, making an individual more susceptible to various signs of aging.

 Stress-Related Wrinkles vs. Age-Related Wrinkles

 Wrinkles caused by aging occur due to the decrease in collagen and elastin.
 According to Friedman, in our twenties we begin to produce less collagen.
 And although we can’t stop aging completely, we can help slow it down by making lifestyle adjustments (i.e. wearing SPF and adhering to a healthy skin regimen).
-Stress wrinkles, though, form due to the shortening of telomeres in people experiencing long-term psychological stress.
+Stress, however, may lead to premature signs of aging such as wrinkles, pigmentation, and under eye circles.
 "If you are in your thirties or older and under chronic psychological stress, you may see the appearance of both age-related and stress related wrinkles more, versus wrinkles just from aging alone," says First.

 How to Prevent Stress Wrinkles